LwbXc/CausalTAD/README.md

 Code for ICDE'24 paper: "CausalTAD: Causal Implicit Generative Model for Debiased Online Trajectory Anomaly Detection" and several other trajectory anomaly detection models: SAE, VSAE, GM-VSAE.

 # Acknowledgements
-The implementation of GM-VSAE is based on the code from [this repository](https://github.com/chwang0721/GM-VSAE), I simplified the code for pretraining and the optimizing Gaussian Mixture Model to make the logic for model optimization more straightforward, and I modified the code of model inference.
+The implementation of GM-VSAE is based on the code from [this repository](https://github.com/chwang0721/GM-VSAE), I simplified the code for pretraining and training Gaussian Mixture Model to make the logic of model optimization more straightforward, and I modified the code of model inference based on my own understanding.

 # Citation
 Please cite our paper if our paper or codes is helpful.